fintechees/Fintechee-plugin-for-Deribit/README.md

 # DeribitClientPlugin
 This is a plugin to integrate with Deribit Cryptocurrency Options Exhange.

-This plugin is still in developmet.
+This plugin is still in development.

 https://www.fintechee.com is required to run the plugin.